 Patricia Hills enjoys teaching PK–5 vocal music at Windermere Boulevard School.
 She attained three certification levels of the Orff-Schulwerk approach from the Eastman School of Music and very much enjoys using this instructional method in her classroom.
-This summer (2017) she will be taking Level I of the Kodaly music teaching approach at SUNY Fredonia.
-Imaginative play is the foundation for her lesson planning and she feels very fortunate to work in a district that values this type of music education.
-Patricia was chosen to present a music lesson for the 2008 ECMEA Classroom Music Festival and presented a 5-hour workshop in 2015 for the Western New York Orff-Schulwerk Association (WNYOSA) at Buffalo State College.
-She will be presenting for and co-chairing the 2017 ECMEA Classroom Music Festival in October.
-Mrs. Hills is excited for the recent return of Musical Theater Club at WBS!
-In 2016 she co-produced and co-directed Disney’s 101 Dalmatians, Kids and in 2017 Disney’s Aladdin KIDS.
-With casts of 80+ students, she looks forward to many more wonderful musical productions in the coming years.
+Imaginative play is the foundation for her lesson planning and she feels very fortunate to work in a district that values this type of instruction.
+Patricia co-chairs the ECMEA / NCMEA Classroom Music Showcase.
+This annual event advocates for music education by featuring vocal music teachers who present their lessons and students in an informance setting for colleagues and parents.
+She enjoys presenting lessons for this event as well as for the Western New York Orff-Schulwerk Association (WNYOSA).
+In 2022, Patricia received the General Music Teacher of the Year award from Buffalo State College.
+Ms. Hills co-directs the WBS 5th Grade Musical each year as well as all three choirs in her building; one for each of 3rd, 4th and 5th grades.
+Recent musicals include the KIDS* versions of 101 Dalmatians, Aladdin, Jungle Book, Annie, and The Aristocats.
 Patricia has a Bachelor of Music Ed., Voice degree from Houghton College and a Master of Music Education Degree from SUNY Fredonia.
 She is a long-time WNYOSA board member and is currently serving as its Membership Chairperson.
-In her spare time she enjoys singing with the Vocalis Chamber Choir and with the St. Joseph’s Cathedral Choir, Buffalo.
-She is on the board of directors for the Greater Buffalo Friends of Music and she continues to study voice with Dr. Margaret Kuhl.
-She and her husband, Robert Patterson, reside in the Allentown area of Buffalo.
+She enjoys singing with the Vocalis Chamber Choir, the St. Joseph’s Cathedral Choir, Buffalo and the Women’s Choir of Buffalo.
+She also serves on the board of directors for the Greater Buffalo Friends of Music.
+Patricia and her husband, Robert Patterson, happily reside in Buffalo.

 Ada Wolfanger began her career at Amherst in 2010, and loves teaching classroom music to students in Pre-K - 5th Grade at both Windermere Boulevard School and Smallwood Drive School.
 She also team-teaches 3rd grade, 4th grade, and 5th grade chorus at both elementary schools.
 Ada is a member of both the Gordon Institute of Music Learning and the Western New York Orff-Schulwerk Association.
 Both approaches to music learning are blended together in her classroom to encourage the development of a lifelong love of music.
 In her classroom, students engage in singing, moving, and playing a wide variety of classroom instruments.
 Ada earned both her Bachelor of Music Education (2007) and Master of Music Education (2009) from SUNY Fredonia.
 Before moving to Buffalo in 2010, Ada spent two years teaching in Penn Yan Central School District, in Yates County.
 There she taught classroom music and choruses for students in grades 6-8.
 In her spare time, Ada has enjoyed coaching Girls on the Run, teaching a small studio of voice students, and spending time with her husband, son, and their two goofy German Shepherds.